Tyne Theatre and Opera House: Grade 1 Listing, the fire and after

 In August 1985, the Tyne Theatre & Opera House was upgraded from a Grade II* listing to Grade I.

 On 25 December 1985 there was a fire in the backstage area of the theatre, which destroyed the flytower.
 Following the fire, on 14 January 1986, a strong wind caused the remaining standing wall of the flytower to fall through the stage, damaging the Victorian wooden stage machinery and stage.
 Fortunately, work had been suspended on site that day due to the wind.
 Prior to this, the stage machinery was largely intact.
 Miraculously, the task of rebuilding began almost immediately under the direction of Mr Jack Dixon, who was responsible for organising the original restoration programme in 1977.

 With the insurance money, the Company set about replacing the damaged structure and refurbishing the auditorium to a higher standard than had previously been possible.
 Works included a new roof, further dressing rooms and rehearsal rooms.
 By November 1986, less than a year after the fire, the theatre was reopened and its stage machinery operational again, reusing as much as could be salvaged from the fire.
-This was only 11 months after the fire and work had been competed for a total cost of £1.5million.
+This was only 11 months after the fire and work had been completed for a total cost of £1.5million.

 In 1987, Northern Arts helped broker a deal where the Tyne and Wear Theatre Company, then based at the Playhouse Theatre, was moved to the Tyne Theatre & Opera House and towards the end of this year, they had signed short term lease on the building.
 Unfortunately, this arrangement was short-lived and by 1989, the New Tyne Theatre and Opera House Company Limited was in a difficult position financially.

 In the search for a financial solution to keep the theatre running, the Company looked to its property interests and also went into partnership with the local College of Technology (now Newcastle College) to establish a centre for performing arts within Waterloo House to the south of the theatre.
 The City Council and other interested parties intended to create a national centre of excellence in the performing arts – based around the theatre.